keplerlab/enhant/docs/source/index.rst

 Overview
 ========

-enhan(t) is an open source toolkit that makes you super productive with the existing video conferencing solutions like Zoom, MS Teams and Jitsi.
+enhan(t) is an open source toolkit that allows smart note-kaing and makes you super productive with the existing video conferencing solutions like Zoom, MS Teams and Jitsi.
 It enables you to take real time notes, bookmark important moments, and capture screenshots.
 It also helps you annotate within the opened page using drawing, highlighting and text overlay.